mike14747/next-13/README.md

 ### The new /app folder

-Now that the app is working and the point of this app was to check out the new **app** folder, I deleted the files in the **/pages** folder (\_app.js and \_document.js and index.js).
-I did keep the **/api** subfolder though since I plan on using it.
+Now that the app is working and the point of this app was to check out the new **app** folder.

-The new routing system in next 13's /app folder is folder based and not file based.
+The new routing system in next 13's /app folder is "folder based" and NOT file based.
 Each folder is a route as long as it contains a page.js file within it.

 You can group folders by placing both of them within a parent folder whose name is enclosed by parenthesis (eg: /app/(group1)/posts and /app/(group1)/authors).